paysuper/paysuper-docs/content/docs/payouts.md

 Your customers' successful payments are stored on your PaySuper account balance and can be received to your bank account using [Payouts](https://dashboard.pay.super.com/payouts).

+{{< figure src="/images/payouts-table.png">}}

+- **Amount available for withdraw** - the amount of the merchant balance as the difference between the total amount of all received royalty reports and all paid or pending payouts.
+- **Period** - the payout period.
+By default, the Royalty report automatically generates based on the successfully received payments during the last 7 days.
+[Learn more](/docs/payouts/#confirming-a-royalty-report)
+- **Report date** - the date of the Royalty report confirmation.
+By default, your Royalty report will be automatically confirmed.
+- **Payout ID** - the unique identifier for the payout.
+- **Payment date** - the date when the payout amount transferred to the merchant bank account.
+- **Amount** - the payout amount.
+- **Status** - the current status of the payout.
+[Learn more](/docs/payouts/#payout-statuses)

 ## Setting up your bank account to receive payouts

 When you are ready to start selling you will need to fill in all your company details in [Company Onboarding](https://dashboard.pay.super.com/company).